TonyGenova/MachineLearningNotes/README.md

  - Can be signified with dummy variables (0 or 1)
    - Male/Female, East/West
    - can go multiple levels with a series of dummy variables (ie if have five choices, use 1 as baseline and 4 dummy variables)
+#### Categorical variables
+  Have limited number of values, sometimes a ranking, or sometimes purely qualatative
+  Ordinal Encoding - can use on ranked variables, where there is a logical "0", "1", "2", etc
+  One Hot Encoding - creates a new set of columns for each choice, denoting the existence of that choice as a 0/1

 #### Interaction terms (ISL 3.3.2)
  - account for the combination of two linear factors